France–Ukraine relations: State visits

 French President Jacques Chirac made a state visit to Ukraine in September 1998.

 Ukrainian President Petro Poroshenko paid a state visit to France on 26 June 2017, when he met with French President Emmanuel Macron.
 Poroshenko also visited Senlis to meet the Ukrainian community of France and honor memory of Anne of Kiev — Queen of France.

+The French Minister of State, Jean-Baptiste Lemoyne, visited Kiev on 30 October 2018 for the seventh Franco-Ukrainian Mixed Economic Commission.
+President Macron and the German Chancellor met with the Ukrainian Head of State on the sidelines of the Paris Peace Forum on 11 November 2018.

 Economic cooperation

 In the first six months of 2017 the trade between the countries grew by 15.2%.

-Defense Deals
+Defense deals

 On 6 June 2025, French Defence Minister Sébastien Lecornu announced that French automotive and defense companies would begin producing drones on Ukrainian territory.
 He stated that, in addition to supplying Ukraine, the drones would also be used by French armed forces for ongoing tactical and operational training aligned with real-world conditions.